Table of Contents

 Step 1 – Make the Dough

-In a large mixing bowl, whisk together flour, sugar, baking powder, and salt.
+In a large bowl, whisk together 1½ cups flour, sugar, baking powder, and salt.

-Add the cold butter and cut it in with a pastry cutter or your fingers until the mixture resembles coarse crumbs.
+Add cold butter and cut in with a pastry cutter or your fingers until it resembles coarse crumbs.

-Stir in sourdough discard, milk, and vanilla extract until a soft, slightly sticky dough forms.
-Add a splash more milk if needed.
+Stir in sourdough discard, milk, and vanilla until a soft, slightly sticky dough forms.

-Turn the dough onto a floured surface and knead gently 3–4 times to bring it together.
+Turn dough onto a floured surface and knead gently 3–4 times to bring it together.

-💡 Pro Tip: Don’t overwork the dough—less kneading = softer rolls!
+💡 Pro Tip: Less kneading = softer rolls.
+Don’t overwork the dough!

 Step 2 – Roll and Fill